JuliaGizmos/GtkReactive.jl/README.md

               title="Some title")
 ```

-We can use `Reactive.map`to propogate changes in the controls to update the graphic window:
+We can use `Reactive.map`to propagate changes in the controls to update the graphic window:

 ```
 map(n,m) do n,m